Merck Manual

 Complete obstruction of the small bowel is preferentially treated with early laparotomy, although surgery can be delayed 2 or 3 hours to improve fluid status and urine output in a very ill, dehydrated patient.
 The obstructing lesion is removed whenever possible.
 If a gallstone is the cause of obstruction, it is removed through an enterotomy, and cholecystectomy need not be done.
 Procedures to prevent recurrence should be done, including repair of hernias, removal of foreign bodies, and lysis of the offending adhesions.

-In some patients with early postoperative obstruction or repeated obstruction caused by adhesions, simple intubation with a long intestinal tube (many clinicians consider a standard nasogastric tube to be equally effective), rather than surgery, may be attempted in the absence of peritoneal signs.
+In most patients with early postoperative obstruction or repeated obstruction caused by adhesions, nasogastric decompression through a sump tube may be attempted in the absence of peritoneal signs.
+Failure of the obstruction to resolve or development of symptoms or signs of ischemia are indications to proceed with surgery.

 Obstructing colon cancers can sometimes be treated by a single-stage resection and anastomosis, with or without a temporary colostomy or ileostomy.
 When this procedure is not possible, a diverting colostomy with delayed resection is recommended.
 Occasionally, the tumor may be resected and a colostomy or ileostomy is created; the stoma may possibly be closed at a later time.
 However this approach is sometimes associated with poorer oncologic outcomes.
 The use of an endoscopic stent to temporarily relieve the obstruction is controversial.
 Although stenting plays a role in palliation of a left-sided obstructing cancer in patients who may not tolerate an operation, there is potential for perforation, and some studies have suggested a decreased survival rate compared to elective surgical resection when a stent is used to bridge a potentially curable obstructing cancer.

 When diverticulitis causes obstruction, perforation is often present.
-Removal of the involved area may be very difficult but is indicated if perforation and general peritonitis Peritonitis Abdominal pain is common and often inconsequential.
-Acute and severe abdominal pain, however, is almost always a symptom of intra-abdominal disease.
-It may be the sole indicator of the need... read more are present.
-Resection and colostomy are done, and anastomosis is postponed.
+Removal of the involved area may be very difficult but is indicated if perforation and general peritonitis are present.
+Resection and colostomy are done, and anastomosis is often postponed.

 Fecal impaction usually occurs in the rectum and can be removed digitally and with enemas.
 However, a fecal concretion alone or in a mixture (ie, with barium or antacids) that causes complete obstruction (usually in the sigmoid) requires laparotomy.

-Treatment of cecal volvulus consists of resection and anastomosis of the involved segment or fixation of the cecum in its normal position by cecostomy in the frail patient.
+Treatment of cecal volvulus consists of resection and anastomosis of the involved segment or fixation of the cecum in its normal position by cecostomy in a patient who is frail.
 In sigmoid volvulus, an endoscope or a long rectal tube can often decompress the loop, and resection and anastomosis may be deferred for a few days.
 Without a resection, recurrence is almost inevitable.

 Key Points